Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/readme.md

 * [List KML contents](Maui.Samples/Samples/Layers/ListKmlContents) - List the contents of a KML file.
 * [Load WFS with XML query](Maui.Samples/Samples/Layers/WfsXmlQuery) - Load a WFS feature table using an XML query.
 * [Map image layer sublayer visibility](Maui.Samples/Samples/Layers/ChangeSublayerVisibility) - Change the visibility of sublayers.
-* [Map image layer tables](Maui.Samples/Samples/Layers/MapImageLayerTables) - Find features in a spatial table related to features in a non-spatial table.
 * [OpenStreetMap layer](Maui.Samples/Samples/Layers/OpenStreetMapLayer) - Add OpenStreetMap as a basemap layer.
 * [Play KML tour](Maui.Samples/Samples/Layers/PlayKmlTours) - Play tours in KML files.
 * [Query map image sublayer](Maui.Samples/Samples/Layers/MapImageSublayerQuery) - Find features in a sublayer based on attributes and location.
+* [Query related features from non spatial table](Maui.Samples/Samples/Layers/QueryRelatedFeaturesFromNonSpatialTable) - Find features in a spatial table related to features in a non-spatial table.
 * [Query with CQL filters](Maui.Samples/Samples/Layers/QueryCQLFilters) - Query data from an OGC API feature service using CQL filters.
 * [RGB renderer](Maui.Samples/Samples/Layers/RasterRgbRenderer) - Apply an RGB renderer to a raster layer to enhance feature visibility.
 * [Raster layer (file)](Maui.Samples/Samples/Layers/RasterLayerFile) - Create and use a raster layer made from a local raster file.
 * [Raster layer (service)](Maui.Samples/Samples/Layers/RasterLayerImageServiceRaster) - Create a raster layer from a raster image service.
 * [Raster rendering rule](Maui.Samples/Samples/Layers/RasterRenderingRule) - Display a raster on a map and apply different rendering rules to that raster.
-* [Scene layer (URL)](Maui.Samples/Samples/Layers/SceneLayerUrl) - Display an ArcGIS scene layer from a URL.
 * [Scene layer selection](Maui.Samples/Samples/Layers/SceneLayerSelection) - Identify features in a scene to select.
 * [Show labels on layers](Maui.Samples/Samples/Layers/ShowLabelsOnLayer) - Display custom labels on a feature layer.
 * [Stretch renderer](Maui.Samples/Samples/Layers/ChangeStretchRenderer) - Use a stretch renderer to enhance the visual contrast of raster data for analysis.